Why Is Social Media Important to Your Massage Practice?

 Be sure to follow AMTA on Facebook to receive regular posts on massage therapy research that you can share with your followers.

 Instagram is visual-heavy, but rising in consumer use and, including as a research tool.
-Since Facebook owns it, you can use your Facebook account as a login, or create a new one.
 Connect with your clients, your local community, and colleagues.
 Share content such as specials you are running, self-care tips for clients, or updates about your business - including changes to hours around holidays or last-minute appointment availability.

 Maintain a professional LinkedIn profile to connect with other massage therapists and health care professionals.
 LinkedIn is a great tool to promote your specialties, accomplishments, professional experience and education.
 This online community helps you build and maintain a professional network, participate in relevant discussions, join related-groups and share content.